Our Services

 Helpful Resources

-Severe calorie cutting triggers a survival response, elevating cortisol to mobilize stored energy and causing blood sugar swings, metabolic slowdown, mood and sleep disruptions, and even immune system effects.
-Over time this stress response can undermine weight loss efforts and harm overall health.
+Does starvation cause stress?
+Yes.
+Severe calorie restriction triggers a survival response that elevates cortisol to mobilize stored energy, leading to blood sugar swings, metabolic slowdown, mood and sleep disruptions, and weakened immunity.
+Over time, this stress response can sabotage weight loss and harm overall health.

-See below for the complete breakdown of how starvation spikes stress, plus cortisol-balancing diet principles, sample meal plans, lifestyle habits and advice on when to seek professional help.
+Below, find a complete breakdown of how starvation spikes stress, cortisol-balancing diet principles, sample meal plans, lifestyle habits, and guidance on when to seek professional help.

 When you severely cut calories or skip meals for long periods, your body reacts as if it's under threat.
 Medical professionals often warn that starvation isn't an effective weight-loss strategy—it spikes your stress hormones, especially cortisol.
 Below, we break down the science behind this response and offer practical tips, including a detox diet for high cortisol, to help you restore balance.